savonet/liquidsoap/doc/content/ffmpeg_encoder.md

 ### File output

-Some encoding formats, for instance `mp4`, require to rewing their stream and write a header after the fact, when encoding of the current track has finished.
+Some encoding formats, for instance `mp4`, require to rewind their stream and write a header after the fact, when encoding of the current track has finished.
 For historical reasons, such formats cannot be used with `output.file`.
 To remedy that, we have introduced the `output.url` operator.
 When using this operator, the encoder is fully in charge of the output file and can thus write headers after the fact.
 The `%ffmpeg` encoder is one such encoder that can be used with this operator.